hudson-dev/fotomatic/README.md

   - [Contact](#contact)

 ## General info
-A portfolio project for Codecademy's Full Stack Pro Path to help familiarize me with HTMl, CSS, Github, and the terminal.
+A portfolio project for Codecademy's Full Stack Pro Path to help familiarize me with HTML, CSS, Github, and the terminal.

 ## Technologies
 * HTML